Keith Onishi knew moving his family from Virginia to South America would be an adjustment. But not like this.

 Yet even after such intense study, speaking Spanish in Maracaibo has proved a challenge -- it's incredibly fast, with lots of slang.
 "When we first got there, I understood like 30 percent of what people were saying," says Keith.
 "Now I can usually understand about 90 percent."

-Keith was still struggling with the language during a fall 2002 meeting with Jair Rios, who leads Campus Crusade in Venezuela.
+Keith was still struggling with the language during a fall 2002 meeting with Jair Rios, who leads Cru in Venezuela.
 Keith brought along a student named Christian Vivas to help him communicate.

 After Keith explained his vision and goal for the ministry in Venezuela to send missionaries to other parts of the world, Jair was very impressed.